AmitKumarDas/amitkumardas.github.io/_posts/2016-10-21-kubernetes-travels-understanding-various-parts-of-kubernetes.md

 ## Learn you some POD

-> We shall directly with a sample YAML specification
+> We shall start directly with a sample YAML specification

 ```yaml
 apiVersion: v1